 Likely a shaven FUE procedure

 There was a period in 2011 when Wayne Rooney donned a shaven head.
 This can often be a good indicator of undergoing hair transplant surgery.
-Shaving the head allows access for the surgeons to remove grafts from the donor area on the back and side of the head, as part of the Follicular Unit Excision (FUE) hair transplant technique.
+Shaving the head allows surgeons to access the donor area on the back and sides of the head to remove grafts, as part of the Follicular Unit Excision (FUE) hair transplant technique.

 An FUE hair transplant generally leaves minimal “dot-like” scarring due to the nature of individually removing hair follicles less than a millimetre in diametre.
-The hair that is relocated is resistant to the balding process, and when transplanted, grows unhindered and potentially permanently.
+The relocated hair is resistant to the balding process and, when transplanted, grows unhindered and potentially permanently.

 This is unlike an FUT strip hair transplant, which generally leaves a single linear scar in the donor area after the strip is removed.
 You can learn more about the differences between FUE and FUT surgery here.